unicode-org/cldr/docs/ldml/tr35-info.md

 If one of the units is zero, then it is normally omitted: eg, "3 feet" instead of "3 feet 0 inches".
 However, when all of the units would be omitted, then the highest unit is shown with zero: eg "0 feet".

 Implementations may offer mechanisms to control the precision of the formatted mixed unit.
-For example:
+Examples include, but are not limited to:
-* an implementation could apply the precision of a number formatter to the final unit.
+* An implementation could apply the precision of a number formatter to the final unit.
+  However, this mechanisim has a couple of disadvantages, such as matching precision across user preferences.
+For example, suppose the input amount is 1.5254 and the precision is 2 decimals.
+    * Locale A uses decimal degrees and gets 1.53°.
+    * Locale B uses degrees, minutes, seconds, and gets 1° 31′ 31.44″
+	* Locale B has an unnecessarily precise result: the equivalent of 1.52540 in precision.
-* an implementation could allow a percentage precision; thus 1612 meters with ±1% precision would be represented by **1 mile** rather than **1 mile 9 feet**.
+* An implementation could allow a percentage precision; thus 1612 meters with ±1% precision would be represented by **1 mile** rather than **1 mile 9 feet**.

 The default behavior is to round the lowest unit to the nearest integer.
 Thus 1.99959 degree-and-arc-minute-and-arc-second would be (before rounding) **1 degree 59 minutes 58.524 seconds**.